 "I ran my first 40, and about five yards from the finish line, I kind of let up and just cruised through, and I ran a 4.3.
 As I'm walking back, my coach is walking towards me.
 He said, 'Hey, why don't you run the damn 40 and give these people what they want.'
 So I said, 'Alright.
 But you gotta open the back door,' because they only had about 10 to 15 yards of space for you to stop once you crossed the line...
 So I got down, and everything was done electronically, and I didn't find out until after track practice what I'd run.
 And some of the guys that had stopwatches, they had me at a 3.9 or 4-flat with stopwatches, but the electronic timer got me at a 4.13."

-During a Super Bowl party back in 2019, world record holder Usain Bolt matched Ross’ 40 time despite not wearing spikes.
-Let’s repeat that another way: Bo Jackson was faster than the world’s fastest man.
+During a Super Bowl party back in 2019, world record holder and track and field legend Usain Bolt matched Ross' 40 time despite not wearing spikes.
+Let's repeat that another way: Bo Jackson was faster than the world's fastest man.

-Bo Jackson’s urban legends never get old, but this one, it seems, is anything but myth.
-He really may be the greatest athlete to ever live.
+Bo Jackson's urban legends never get old, but this one, it seems, is anything but myth.
+We already knew he was a touchdown machine and one of the most talented and fastest players in NFL history.
+But he really may be the greatest athlete to ever live.